Royal Saudi Land Forces Aviation Command Infrastructure and Design Improvements

 Following the design charrette, Tetra Tech created a draft master plan for each base, including a description of existing conditions, cost estimates, and construction schedules for future construction of facilities, utilities, and infrastructure.
 The draft addressed phasing requirements, prioritized by mission critical facilities and infrastructure, for achieving overall end-user objectives.

-The RSLFAC and MED reviewed the draft master plans to prioritize planned construction projects and determine initial funding for each of the five bases.
-Tetra Tech developed the final master plans, incorporating draft review comments, cost estimates, and additional items identified by RSLFAC and MED.
+The RSLFAC and TAM reviewed the draft master plans to prioritize planned construction projects and determine initial funding for each of the five bases.
+Tetra Tech developed the final master plans, incorporating draft review comments, cost estimates, and additional items identified by RSLFAC and TAM.

 Tetra Tech then prepared design-build request for proposal technical documents to a preliminary design submittal level for Phase 2A improvements in accordance with applicable Unified Facilities Criteria and host nation requirements.
 These included architectural, structural, mechanical, plumbing, fire protection, facility security, electrical, telecommunication, and interiors; as well as design of airfield pavements, lighting, and navigational aids.
 Tetra Tech’s team prepared and submitted design packages consisting of drawings, design analysis, specifications, cost estimates, engineering considerations, and a proposed construction schedule.

 Throughout the design development, Tetra Tech provided quality control by performing interdisciplinary and independent technical reviews on each submission, as well as a cost and schedule risk analysis.
 To maintain overall project schedule and quality, Tetra Tech increased coordination by conducting detailed weekly team meetings and weekly meetings with TAM to address ongoing action items.
 The master plans and design-build services aim to bring new facilities to each of the bases, such as landing lanes, helipads, fire stations, ground control towers, clinics, and operations centers.